 Broadly speaking, data security professionals consider data to have 2 states; “in motion” covers the transmission of data when it is being used, and “at rest” covers data that is not being used presently.
-Today, instead of paper, most data at rest is going to reside in computers and their associated hard disks, backup devices or other electronic media.
+Today, instead of paper, most data at rest is going to reside in computers and their associated hard disks, backup devices or other retail technology.

 Start by looking at physical devices in the store.
 Typically, this will be actual computers, including desktops, laptops, tablets, servers, and in some cases, phones.
 Ask yourself “could this device contain confidential information?”, as you’ve noted previously.
 Obvious “yes” answers would include:

 - Point of Sale Systems such as Auto-Star, Micros, and Lightspeed.

 - Accounting and Payroll systems such as QuickBooks, Sage or Microsoft Dynamics.

 - Any other systems (e.g. vendor ordering systems, dispensing systems for pharmacies, etc.).

 For each of the “Yes” answers you find, we recommend reaching out to your vendors.
 Ask them, in writing, to answer each of the following questions: